Young's Motorsports: Truck No. 12 history

 In 2020, T. J. Bell was to drive the Young's Motorsports No. 12 at the spring Atlanta race, but the truck was not entered when the race was postponed from March to June due to the COVID-19 pandemic.
 Bell would instead drive the No. 83 CMI Motorsports truck in the rescheduled race.

 For 2021, Tate Fogleman would move over from the 02 to the 12 truck for his sophomore season to make room for rookie Kris Wright.
 He would start the season with a crash-ending 30th-place finish at Daytona.
-On October 2, Fogleman scored his first career win at Talladega by sending John Hunter Nemechek sideways and beating Tyler Hill by 0.052 seconds before both trucks crashed into the inner wall.
+On October 2, Fogleman scored his first career win and Young's Motorsports' second win at Talladega by sending John Hunter Nemechek sideways and beating Tyler Hill by 0.052 seconds before both trucks crashed into the inner wall.

 On January 7, 2022 it was announced that Spencer Boyd would drive the No. 12 full-time in 2022; he had driven the team's No. 20 truck since 2019.
 At Las Vegas, he suffered a dislocated shoulder in a last lap crash.

+Boyd returned to drive the No. 12 truck full-time.
+He failed to qualify for the season opener at Daytona and struggled throughout the season, only scoring one top 20 finish.
+He also failed to qualify for the races at Talladega and Phoenix.
+Boyd parted ways with the team at season's end.

+In 2024, Dale Quarterley would drive the No. 12 truck at Circuit of the Americas.
+He finished 26th.